 You can even make tahini ice cream pops!
 I dare you to tell me it doesn’t look delicious.

-You can find the strawberry tahini ice cream pop recipe here.
+You can find the strawberry tahini pop recipe on the following page of the Feasting on Fruit website.

 4. More spreads